-The Michigan Humanities Council is pleased to announce the selected host sites for a 2016-17 tour of a national Smithsonian Institution exhibition throughout Michigan.
+The Michigan Humanities is pleased to announce the selected host sites for a 2016-17 tour of a national Smithsonian Institution exhibition throughout Michigan.
 Hometown Teams, an exhibit that explores the critical roles that sports have played in our home towns and in our lives as Americans, will visit five of Michigan’s small cities to examine not only our national relationship with sports, but the local histories of each host city.

 Host sites will complement the exhibit with public programming focused on the local sports history for each area.
 This might include development of an additional exhibit, discussion programs or community-based documentaries.
-The Michigan Humanities Council supports host communities with grants, program planning workshops and tour logistics.
+The Michigan Humanities supports host communities with grants, program planning workshops and tour logistics.

 The exhibit will begin travel in April 2016 and close in January 2017, stopping at each site for an eight-week period.